timofeysie/satisfactory/docs/image-search.md

 The image search is yet to work.
 But we do need a text search.
 I propose a new api called text or search or something, as it doesn't look good to have an api called images that returns text.

-## Image search

-Could use Azure, or do it manually.

 ## SerpApi search

 npm i google-search-results-nodejs